deepwizards/deep-q-transformer/README.md

 - `requirements.txt`: Project dependencies.
 - `README.md`: Project documentation.

+# Deep Q-Learning Transformer Project

+This project integrates a Transformer model with a Deep Q-Learning algorithm to create a novel language processing model.
+The implementation is focused on harnessing the strengths of both architectures for improved performance in language-related tasks.

-### Integration of Q-Learning and Transformers for Text Generation
+## Integration of Q-Learning and Transformers for Text Generation

 ```
 +---------------------+      +----------------------+